What is Database Architecture?

 FAQs

 Database architecture describes how a database management system (DBMS) will be integrated with your application.
-When designing a database architecture, you must make decisions that will change how your applications are deployed and maintained.
+When designing a database architecture, you must make decisions that will decide how your applications are deployed and maintained.

 - One-tier architecture (local database)